 4. Residues on your floor you didn’t even know about?

 Residues from previously used chemicals, grout and plaster dust, builder’s cleaning practices, spills and staining can cause streaking.
-Even after the floor surface is buffed and there’s no streaks in sight, residues can still be lurking in the porous grout lines waiting to pounce.
+Even after the floor surface is buffed and there are no streaks in sight, residues can still be lurking in the porous grout lines waiting to pounce.
 When we wet these residues and spread them using a mop, a floor can look streaky and dirty after cleaning.

-5. Over-wetting when cleaning?
+5. Overwetting when cleaning?

-6. Poor Soil Recovery?
+6. Poor soil recovery?

 Is your cleaning process really removing soils or just spreading them around?
-Many professionals use wet and dry vacuums or automatic floor scrubbers with vacuum recovery to be sure all the soils and residue are removed from the surface.
+Many professionals use wet and dry vacuums or automatic floor scrubbers with vacuum recovery to be sure all the soil and residue are removed from the surface.
 They will go to this effort because they know how important this step is to a successful job.